 - Obligations relating to improvements and innovations (this includes updating the rights granted to the licensee and communicating to the licensor innovations developed by the licensee.

 - Restitutions, in case of breach of contract.

 Major global organizations such as DHL, FedEx, UPS, ARAMEX and others operate in Spain and offer express delivery services.
-Transit times vary but for packages shipped from the U.S. to Spain, the average time is 2-3 days, not including the customs clearance process.
+Transit times vary but for packages shipped from the United States to Spain, the average time is two to three days, not including the customs clearance process.
 Express service points are serviced at several locations around the country.

 Customs procedures and requirements are standard and can be found on the Spanish Customs website.

 Product safety testing and certification is mandatory for the EU market.
-U.S. manufacturers and sellers of goods have to perform due diligence (act with a certain standard of care) in accordance with mandatory EU legislation prior to exporting.
+U.S. manufacturers and sellers of goods must perform due diligence (act with a certain standard of care) in accordance with mandatory EU legislation prior to exporting.

 CS Spain provides International Company Profiles and input from a qualified local credit-reporting agency.
 Commercial information and financial reporting are also available from the private sector or local chambers of commerce.

 A complete list of credit reporting agencies may be obtained from CS Spain.
-Two of the main entities include:
+Two of the main entities include Informa and Axesor.